hapax/hapax.github.io/assets/chuzenji.md

 perishability a proof of the existence of God.
-In his *Tertia Via* (Third Way), he argues that the world is full of perishable beings, or more generally perishable order, from malls and megaliths to philosophers, fleas, and feelings.
+In his *Tertia Via* (Third Way), he argues that the world is full of perishable beings, or more generally perishable order, from malls to megaliths to mastadons.
 They exist for a time, but by the operation of death, corruption and change, exist no longer.
 Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of